hpbl/WRITEME/README.md

     ````

 ## Endpoints
+Currently the API is static, it only serves pre-fetched Swift READMEs.
+The following endpoints are available:
+- To access the classified sections JSON: `/sections`
-To access the classified sections JSON, grouped by heading level: `/sections`
+- To access the classified sections JSON, grouped by heading level: `/sections/level`

 ## Folder Structure